-Backcountry ski and snowboard mountaineering trips and equipment.|
+|Backcountry Alpine Touring ski mountaineering trips and equipment.|

 Description: Mountaineering refers to mountain climbing.
-Ski and Snowboard mountaineering, also known as Alpine Touring (AT) or backcountry randonee, refers to climbing the mountain on/with skis.
+Ski mountaineering, also known as Alpine Touring (AT) or backcountry randonee, refers to climbing the mountain on/with skis.
 By definition, this endeavor is in the backcountry, outside of the boundaries of a resort.

 The skis and boots used for ski mountaineering are typically lighter than their downhill alpine counterparts but still quite similar.
 Lower weight is desired to reduce the fatigue one would experience from carrying the gear uphill.It is the bindings which are most unique as they support two modes of operation:

 Diamir Mountaineering ski bindings